Angie55/milestoneFour-chocify/TESTING.md

 - Returns products with word searched for in the title.

-- Returns products when partial word typed such as 'fi' which shoed fish and truf showed truffles.
+- Returns products when partial word typed such as 'fi' which showed fish and 'truf' showed truffles.
 A single letter can be used.

 - If no products found the user sees a message to confirm this and a link to the all products page.